Updates

 Board and Executive

-The main role of the BHA’s Board is to provide strategic leadership and direction, and assist the Executive in delivering the BHA’s six strategic objectives.
+The main role of the BHA’s Board is to provide strategic leadership and direction.
 The Board is comprised of ten Directors and meets eight times per year.

 Click to view BHA memorandum and articles of association